cfireborn/recyAppDemo/README.md

 ## Installation Instructions

-Set up git ([tutorial here](https://bytes.usc.edu/cs104/labs/lab0/)) and clone the repo, then open it in Xcode.
-Here's a recording of us getting it up and running with Alexi [usc.zoom.us recording](https://usc.zoom.us/rec/play/MybPbPb_NgDpFVagvQ3_kW6TbXVcqV1W3Zzhqrat_BkdNuwO7ujKUnRrBj_xMarJZK0FmDIjDtp3kJst.0V5tsZl1MHL-GK2H?continueMode=true)
+Set up git ([tutorial here](https://bytes.usc.edu/cs104/labs/lab0-github/)) and clone the repo, then open it in Xcode.

 With the project opened in Xcode, you can build the project by choosing a built-in simulator and pressing "run" or Command+R:
 ![BuildDemo](BuildDemo.gif)